 - CON: The population suffers from Tall Poppy Syndrome

 New Zealanders are very down-to-earth people who despise pretentiousness.
-This means, as the proverb goes, that tall poppies will get cut down.
-People are almost afraid to distinguish themselves academically, often opting to seem slow-witted in order to fit in.
+This means, as the proverb goes, that tall poppies will be cut down.
+People are therefore almost afraid to distinguish themselves academically, often opting to seem slow-witted in order to fit in.

 Cost of living in New Zealand

 + PRO: It’s one of the least corrupt places in the world

-New Zealand was ranked second on the 2018 Corruptions Perceptions Index.
+New Zealand was ranked first, tying with Denmark, on the 2020 Corruption Perceptions Index.
 Some of the political scandals are laughable, purely because they’re so minor compared with those of other countries.

 - CON: Dental treatment is very expensive

 While healthcare is subsidised in New Zealand, dental treatment is not.
-Although it’s free for children, the cost of both appointments and treatments for adults is alarmingly high.
-Indeed, just over half the population of New Zealand does not see a dentist regularly, if ever – it’s simply too expensive for lower, and even middle, income people.
+Although it’s free for people under 18, the cost of both appointments and treatments for adults is alarmingly high.
+Because of this, just over half the population of New Zealand does not see a dentist regularly, if ever – it’s simply too expensive for lower, and even middle, income people.

-- CON: House prices in Auckland are scary
+- CON: House prices in Auckland are extremely high

-Auckland is New Zealand’s biggest city.
-Half the total population of the country live in or around it.
-It’s about the only place with plenty of jobs going.
-It’s where nearly all New Zealand immigrants go.
-No wonder there’s a housing crisis.
-Rent continues to go up, with people giving over half their income to it now.
-Once moving outside of Auckland, though, rent is reasonable.
+Auckland is New Zealand’s biggest city, with half of the total population of the country living in or around it.
+It’s also about the only place where jobs are available, and it’s where nearly all New Zealand immigrants go.
+It's no wonder there’s a housing crisis.
+Rent continues to go up, with some people having to pay nearly half their income towards it.
+That said, once moving outside of Auckland, although still costly, reasonable rent can be found.